 - Airbag modules should not be exposed to temperatures above 65 degrees Celsius (149 degrees Fahrenheit).

-- Do not use an airbag or sensing and diagnostic module (SDM), if they fell from a height of 0.9 m (3 feet) or more.
+- Do not use the air bag or sensing and diagnostic module (SDM) if it has been dropped from a height of 0.9 m (3 ft) or more.

-- When replacing the sensor and diagnostic module (SDM) it must be installed with the arrow on the SDM pointing towards the front of the vehicle.
+- When replacing the sensing and diagnostic module (SDM), it must be installed with the arrow on the SDM facing the front of the vehicle.

-- It is very important that the SDM is mounted flat on the mounting surface, parallel to the longitudinal axis of the vehicle.
+- It is very important that the SDM module is installed on the mounting surface evenly, parallel to the longitudinal axis of the vehicle.

-- To avoid the occurrence of diagnostic trouble codes (DTC) do not apply power to the airbag system (SIR), if all its components are not connected, except when required by the diagnostic card.
+- To avoid generating Diagnostic trouble codes (DTCs), do not supply power to the Inflatable airbag system (SIR) unless all of its components are connected, except as required by the diagnostic card.

-- Any troubleshooting of the airbag system (SIR) you must start by checking the SIR diagnostic system.
-Airbag Diagnostic System Check (SIR) allows you to verify the correct operation of the airbag warning lamp and determine which diagnostic card should be used to troubleshoot the SIR system.
-Skipping these procedures can result in increased diagnostic time and erroneous replacement of spare parts.
+- Any troubleshooting of the airbag Inflator system (SIR) must begin by checking the SIR diagnostic system.
+Checking the inflatable airbag diagnostic system (SIR) allows you to verify the correct operation of the airbag warning lamp and determine which diagnostic card should be used for troubleshooting the SIR system.
+Skipping these procedures can lead to more time spent on diagnostics and erroneous replacement of spare parts.

 Repairs and inspections required after an accident

-Attention!
-Any structural repairs to the vehicle must return it to its original factory configuration.
-After the airbags have deployed, it is necessary to replace the sensor and diagnostic module (SDM) and airbag modules, as well as to check the dimensions of the steering column.
+Caution!
+Any repair to the vehicle structure must return it to its original factory configuration.
+After airbag deployment, the sensing and diagnostic module (SDM) and airbag modules must be replaced, and the steering column dimensions must be checked.

-- If any components of the airbag system (SIR) damaged, they must be replaced.
+- If any components of the airbag inflator system (SIR) are damaged, they must be replaced.
 If the attachment points of the airbag system components are damaged, they must be repaired or replaced.

-- Do not attempt to repair the sensing and diagnostic module (SDM), clock spring and other modules of the airbag system.
-In the event of a malfunction, these elements must be replaced.
+- Do not attempt to repair the sensing and diagnostic module (SDM), clock spring, or other airbag system modules.
+If faulty, these components must be replaced.

-- Check the part numbers of the airbag modules to be replaced.
-Airbag modules may look the same but have different internals.
+- Check the part numbers of the airbag modules you are replacing.
+Airbag modules may look the same but have different internal components.

-After a frontal collision in which the airbags were deployed, all components of the airbag system (SIR) needs to be replaced.
+After a frontal collision in which the airbags deployed, all components of the airbag system (SIR) must be replaced.
 After deployment, a powdery residue may remain on the surface of the airbag.
-This sediment is made up primarily of cornstarch (which serves as a lubricant for the inflatable pillow) and by-products of a chemical reaction.
-Sodium hydroxide after actuation quickly reacts with atmospheric moisture and turns into sodium bicarbonate (so-called drinking soda).
-Therefore, the presence of sodium hydroxide after the air bag has been deployed is unlikely.
-Replace the following airbag system components (SIR).
+This residue consists mainly of cornstarch (which serves as a lubricant for the inflatable cushion) and by-products of the chemical reaction.
+Sodium hydroxide, after activation, quickly reacts with atmospheric moisture and turns into sodium bicarbonate (the so-called baking soda).
+Thus, the presence of sodium hydroxide after the airbag is activated is unlikely.
+Replace the following components of the Airbag Inflator system (SIR).

-Attention!
-Use gloves and goggles during disposal.
-Cm.
-"How to Dispose of a Deployed Airbag Module" in this section.
+Caution: Wear gloves and safety glasses during disposal.
+Refer to "Disposal of a Deployed Air Bag Module" in this section.

 - Airbag modules and pretensioners